 Safeguarding Adults Reviews

-The Care Act 2014 states that Safeguarding Adults Boards must arrange a Safeguarding Adults Review (SAR) in some circumstances – for instance, if an adult with care and support needs dies as a result of abuse or neglect and there is concern about how one of the members of the Safeguarding Adults Board acted.
+The Care Act 2014 states that Safeguarding Adults Boards must arrange a Safeguarding Adults Review (SAR) in certain circumstances – if an adult with care and support needs dies as a result of abuse or neglect and there is concern about how agencies worked to keep them safe.
+The Care Act also gives Boards the power to review other cases where there may be learning.

 The Reviews are about learning lessons for the future.
 They will make sure Safeguarding Adults Boards get the full picture of what went wrong, so that all organisations involved can improve as a result.